-You may vote at the Annual Meeting only shares of the Company's common stock, no par value per share (the "Common Stock"), that you owned of record on April 10, 2024.
+You may vote at the Annual Meeting only shares of the Company's common stock, no par value per share (the "Common Stock"), that you owned of record on April 01, 2025.
 There were 734,187 shares of Common Stock outstanding on that date.
 A majority or 367,094 of those shares will constitute a quorum for the transaction of business at the Annual Meeting.
 Each share is entitled to one vote on each matter to be presented at the Annual Meeting.
 Unless cumulative voting is elected as described under "Election of Directors" below, the affirmative vote of the holders of the majority of the shares of the Common stock present or represented at the Annual Meeting and entitled to vote is required to elect directors, to ratify the retention of the Company's independent registered public accounting firm, and to ratify or approve the other proposals being voted on at this time.

 The proxies named in the accompanying proxy card will vote the shares represented thereby if the proxy appears to be valid on its face, and where a specification is indicated as provided in such proxy, the shares represented will be voted in accordance with such specification.
-If no specification is made, the shares represented by the proxies will be voted: (1) FOR the election of five directors to serve until the next Annual Meeting; and (2) FOR retention of the appointment of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2024.
-(3) FOR approval of the compensation of executive officers; and (4) FOR 3 Years as the period of time that non-binding shareholder votes should occur to approve compensation of executive officers.
+If no specification is made, the shares represented by the proxies will be voted: (1) FOR the election of five directors to serve until the next Annual Meeting; and (2) FOR retention of the appointment of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2025.